 Employer contributions - The Company is allowed to make matching contributions as defined in the Plan and as approved by the Board of Directors.
-In 2004 and 2003, the Company contributed an amount equal to 50% of each eligible participant's contribution, not to exceed \$1,000 per participant per plan year.
+In 2005 and 2004, the Company contributed an amount equal to 50% of each eligible participant's contribution, not to exceed \$1,000 per participant per Plan year.

 The Plan also allows for a discretionary profit sharing contribution each calendar quarter as determined by the Board of Directors.
 To be eligible to share in the allocation of the discretionary profit sharing contributions for a calendar quarter, an employee must be employed by the Company on the first and last days of the applicable quarter.
-The Company did not make any discretionary profit sharing contributions during the year ended June 30, 2004; such discretionary contributions amounted to \$140,000 during the year ended June 30, 2003.
+The Company did not make any discretionary profit sharing contributions during the years ended June 30, 2005 and 2004.